 - Weak Passwords: Weak Passwords, even though easy to remember, are still easier to crack.
 New guidelines have come about propagating the use of passphrases.
 These are longer than passwords but simple and memorable.
-They are more secure even without the addition of special characters.
-These necessarily do not make sense as a complete sentence and it may be something which your mom used to tell you.
-They are unknown to the hacker and makes sense only to you.
+They are more secure, even without the addition of special characters.
+These necessarily do not make sense as a complete sentence, and it may be something that your mom used to tell you.
+They are unknown to the hacker and make sense only to you.

-- Password Re-Uses: Employees find it easy to re-use the same password across all applications especially when your organization doesn’t have single sign-on.
-This becomes a problem when the hacker gains access to the password.
+- Password Re-Uses: Employees find it easy to re-use the same password across all applications, especially when your organization doesn’t have a single sign-on.
+It becomes a problem when the hacker gains access to the password.
 Here password managers can help the employees to choose multiple memorable passphrases and how to handle them effectively.

-- Password Sharing: It may seem harmless for employees to share their passwords with their colleagues so that they are able to handle the accounts in their absence, but it can pose a big risk.
-The passwords can be stolen, guessed or hacked easily making it harder to change it.
+- Password Sharing: It may seem harmless for employees to share their passwords with their colleagues so that they can handle the accounts in their absence, but it can pose a significant risk.
+The passwords can be stolen, guessed, or hacked quickly, making it harder to change it.
 Thus ways must be found to provide access to only authorized users and some auto-forwarding facility during an employee’s absence.

 Common Cyber Attacks

 It is the work of the employees that they are vigilant and informed, however harsh it may be because it is the first step in preventing what could be a significant data breach.
 Phishing among these is the most common of the enterprise security attacks that take place wherein a hacker tries to manipulate the recipient by tricking him into revealing confidential information or performing specific tasks that will compromise their account.